SPRING/SUMMER SEASON at Greenwich Theatre

 Bad Nights And Odd Days opens on June 23 and then runs Tuesday-Saturday evenings till July 10 with matinees every Saturday.
 Current social-distancing rules will apply.

-A long-delayed visit by writer-performer Tayo Aluko comes in mid-June with a pair of shows about pioneering black campaigners.
+Before that, a long-delayed visit by writer-performer Tayo Aluko comes in mid-June with a pair of shows about pioneering black campaigners.

 On the 12th, Call Mr Robeson traces the career of the amazing Ol’ Man River singer, actor, political activist and civil rights pioneer Paul Robeson from global fame as a Hollywood idol to being branded a traitor during the McCarthy witch-hunts.